Tent Owner Satisfaction Awards - The Camping and Caravanning Club

 Three or more people camping together, perhaps for a week or more?
 That’s the simple sum-up of our Family Tents category, where size really can matter.
 Such tents may take longer to put up and pack away, but it’s the space and convenience when pitched that are most important, allowing the whole family to enjoy a camping holiday.

-Kampa has been highly commended in several categories over the years but this is the first time it’s taken the crown in one of the tent categories since 2017.
+Kampa, now owned by Dometic, has been highly commended in several categories over the years but this is the first time it’s taken the crown in one of the tent categories since 2017.
+Quechua – a brand associated with Decathlon stores in the UK – came a close second, just one percentage point behind at 93%.

 2022 Tent Owner Satisfaction Awards update

-Once again, this is a keenly fought sector and we have two winners.
-Last-year’s victor Zempire is joined this time by Hi Gear, both achieving a table-topping 95% satisfaction rating.
+Once again, this was a keenly fought sector and we had two winners.
+Last year’s victor Zempire was joined this time by Hi Gear, both achieving a table-topping 95% satisfaction rating.

 Newcomer to the awards Outdoor Revolution also achieved a very respectable 93% to be Highly Commended.